-6 Main Differences Between B2B and B2C Marketing You Should Be Aware Of
+6 Differences Between B2B and B2C Marketing You Must Know

 All business marketing can be considered as either B2B, which is short for business-to-business, or B2C, which stands for business-to-consumer.